ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 The source boot volume originates from an image.
 This boot volume is used to populate the new image's operating system information.

-Create an image with a `POST /images` request and pass the boot volume ID of the instance that you created in [Step 1](#ifv-create-instance) as source volume.
+Create an image with a `POST /images` request and pass the boot volume ID of the instance that you created in [Step 1](#ifv-create-instance) as the source volume.
 See the following example:

 ```sh
 curl -X POST \